Ultra (cryptography)

-The code name Boniface was used as a cover name for Ultra.
+The code name "Boniface" was used as a cover name for Ultra.
 In order to ensure that the successful code-breaking did not become apparent to the Germans, British intelligence created a fictional MI6 master spy, Boniface, who controlled a fictional series of agents throughout Germany.
 Information obtained through code-breaking was often attributed to the human intelligence from the Boniface network.
 The U.S. used the codename Magic for its decrypts from Japanese sources, including the "Purple" cipher.

 Much of the German cipher traffic was encrypted on the Enigma machine.
 Used properly, the German military Enigma would have been virtually unbreakable; in practice, shortcomings in operation allowed it to be broken.
 The term "Ultra" has often been used almost synonymously with "Enigma decrypts".
 However, Ultra also encompassed decrypts of the German Lorenz SZ 40/42 machines that were used by the German High Command, and the Hagelin machine.

 Many observers, at the time and later, regarded Ultra as immensely valuable to the Allies.
 Winston Churchill was reported to have told King George VI, when presenting to him Stewart Menzies (head of the Secret Intelligence Service and the person who controlled distribution of Ultra decrypts to the government): "It is thanks to the secret weapon of General Menzies, put into use on all the fronts, that we won the war!"
 F. W. Winterbotham quoted the western Supreme Allied Commander, Dwight D. Eisenhower, at war's end describing Ultra as having been "decisive" to Allied victory.
 Sir Harry Hinsley, Bletchley Park veteran and official historian of British Intelligence in World War II, made a similar assessment of Ultra, saying that while the Allies would have won the war without it, "the war would have been something like two years longer, perhaps three years longer, possibly four years longer than it was."
-However, Hinsley and others have emphasized the difficulties of counterfactual history in attempting such conclusions, and some historians, such as Keegan, have said the shortening might have been as little as the three months it took the United States to deploy the atomic bomb.
+However, Hinsley and others have emphasized the difficulties of counterfactual history in attempting such conclusions, and some historians, such as John Keegan, have said the shortening might have been as little as the three months it took the United States to deploy the atomic bomb.